hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 `Name` can be used to provide a human-readable name for the Session.

 `Checks` is used to provide a list of associated health checks.
-It is highly recommended that, if you override this list, you include the default "serfHealth".
+It is highly recommended that, if you override this list, you include the default `serfHealth`.

 `Behavior` can be set to either `release` or `delete`.
 This controls the behavior when a session is invalidated.
 By default, this is `release`, causing any locks that are held to be released.
 Changing this to `delete` causes any locks that are held to be deleted. `delete` is useful for creating ephemeral key/value entries.